Introducing the Assemble Model

 Once the build is complete, you move in (so start planning that housewarming)!
 A 5-year lease means you have stability while you save.
 You’ve got time – time to save, plan, get to know your home, your neighbours and your community, before you commit to buy.

-If work, life or love takes you elsewhere, no problem.
-You can always sublet your home for up to two years.
+If work, life or love take you elsewhere, no problem.
+You can always sublet your home for up to 2 years or exit the lease as usual after the first 12 months.
 If you decide to make a more permanent move, you can exit the lease or decide not to purchase at any time.
 The refundable amount of 1% will be returned to you minus the cost of repairing any damage – just like a rental bond.

 After 5 years, of living ‘try-before-you-buy’ style, your space has become home and you decide to take the plunge to buy.
 The 1% you paid is deducted from your home’s purchase price.
 Any increase in market value above your home’s purchase price is to your benefit.
 With the average house price in Melbourne having increased by 7.6% per year over the last 15 years*; in the end, your home could be worth a lot more than you pay for it.